ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 [![old_viz]({{images}}/old_viz.png){:.no-border}]({{images}}/old_viz.html){:.center-img .width-100}
 \[[**Click for interactive plot**]({{images}}/old_viz.html)\]

 Pretty cool.
 It shows every event and how loud the dogs were over time.
+It also shows owner responses, where green is praise and red is scold.
 But further decomposing the events into their classes would really paint a much more illustrative picture of what's going on.

 I decided that a good way to visualize the data would be to bin the events into minute timeframes and show the proportion of events belonging to each class in a stacked line chart.
 Ultimately, I decided on the following visual aesthetic: